-Many parents carry string games along on trips, to restaurants, visitis with relatives as a way to pass the time and share tricks.
-Our kids grandma's have fond memories of playing cat's cradle as children.
+Many parents carry string games along on trips, to restaurants, and visitis with relatives as a way to pass the time and share tricks with their children.
+Our kids' grandmas have fond memories of playing cat's cradle as children.

 Here is a book we sell called Pull The Other One, which includes many easy to do string figures.

 Here is the link to International Association of string figures.
 There are books to teach you how and videos on You Tube.

 Remember playing Cat's Cradle when you were little?
 I do!

 These beautiful strings are great to stick in a purse or backpack to play with while waiting anywhere.
 The string games themselves are found in every culture around the world.